quantinuum-dev/CBNE/README.md

      Displays usage information and exits.
 ```

-Please note that the implementation is under active development, so we should be seeing an increase in performance and further options.

 ## Running Unit Tests

 If you want to build and run the unit tests, you will first need to install Catch2 v3 test framework.
 To do so, you can use the following commands.